 - NOVEL ANALYSIS TECHNIQUE

-The deck acoustic response (DAR) method is used to identify and quantify areas of subsurface degradation including delamination, debonding, and spalling.
+The deck acoustic response (DAR) is an automated bridge inspection method used to identify and quantify areas of subsurface degradation including delamination, debonding, and spalling.
 SoundDAR utilizes a novel analysis method that replicates the function of the human ear by detecting changes in frequency, amplitude, and relative energy distribution.
 In this way, it provides an automated NDE method similar to manual sounding at a fraction of the cost.

 BDI pairs this service with other NDE techniques such as GPR and IR, but most importantly with HRV.
 HRV data results in a visual map of the bridge deck collected utilizing a 4k high-resolution video camera.
 The HRV camera is capable of capturing a full lane width of data per driving pass.